 Consequently, UN agencies, in particular FAO and IMO, have been stepping up their efforts to meet this challenge.
 Both organizations have adopted policy instruments which deal with sea-based sources of marine litter and both organizations have been mandated by their members to increase their efforts on this issue and to establish strategies and action plans.

 Scope of work

 Following an agreement in principle at the 45th annual session of GESAMP in 2018, the Working Group on sea-based sources of marine litter (WG 43) was established formally in April 2019.
 The overall objective of WG 43 is to build a broader understanding of sea-based sources of marine litter, in particular from the shipping and fishing sectors, including the relative contribution of different sources, analysis of plastic use and management within both industries and the range and extent of impacts from sea-based sources of marine litter.
-The Working Group will also work to build a more comprehensive understanding of specific types of sea-based sources of marine litter, and to guide interventions on these sources based on identified priorities, drawing upon the expertise of FAO, IMO, UN Environment and other relevant organizations and experts.
+The Working Group will also work to build a more comprehensive understanding of specific types of sea-based sources of marine litter, and to guide interventions on these sources based on identified priorities, drawing upon the expertise of FAO, IMO, UNEP and other relevant organizations and experts.

 The Working Group has two concurrent work-streams: